kiasaki/blog/content/posts/2014-05-03-equality-of-languages.md

 +++

-The more I learn new languages, the more debates about who's language is more performant or just better, no reasons given, the more I think that every language is totaly viable for most of the tasks/projects.
+The more I learn new languages, the more debates about who's language is more performant or just better I see.
+Often no reasoning is given.
+This makes me think that every language is totaly viable for most of the tasks/projects, only different people have different preferences and affinities.
 Especially in the web development world!

 Having used PHP, C#, Java, VBScript, XSLT, Javascript, Ruby, Scala and seeing Go, Python, Rust, C, C++, Objective-C Elixir, Clojure, Haskell all going to war I caught myself thinking that those